ferasbg/crypton/src/verification/README.md

 - Property Specification Formalism, describing sets of acceptable behaviors, those that satisfy the formula ϕ
 - Verification Methodology: check whether all behaviors of S tracked via `src.Monitor` satisfy ϕ, via boolean satisfiability for singular behaviors, and given numeric bound propagation given probability distribution of a set of behaviors

+## Notes
+To summarize, the temporal signals are specific variables of the neural network (either its layers or specific scalar values in the matrices of the weights and nodes/neurons of the network, need to figure this out).
+And for bound propagation, what is the inputs we are dealing with and what is the desired or optimal state to measure/compute the metrics for the bounds?